Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Subsets of Polish Spaces

 Further, sometimes it is required that in the definition of a set being totally bounded, the centers of the coverings need to be contained in the set itself.
 For a complete subset, the notions are again equivalent. \begin{lem}[\coqref{bishop\_compact\_centered}{/formalization/Hyperspace/MetricSubsets.v}{2749}] Let $A :\subseteq \dX$ be totally bounded and complete.
 Then,

-\end{lem} \begin{proof} It suffices to show that for each $n : \dN$, we can nondeterministically find an $n$-th covering of $A$ with centers in $A$.
+\end{lem} \begin{proof} By applying the nondeterministic countable choice, it suffices to show that for each $n : \dN$, we can nondeterministically find an $n$-th covering of $A$ with centers in $A$.
 Choose the covering $A_{n+2}$.
 For each center $c : \dX$ in the covering, by \autoref{lem:located-choice} we can find a $c' \in A$ with $\distx{c'}{c} < 2^{-(n+1)}$.
 Thus $\ball(c,n+1) \subseteq \ball(c',n)$ and replacing the center with $c'$ suffices for the $n$-th covering. \end{proof} Another related notion that plays a central role in constructive mathematics is locatedness.
-A subset is \inlinedef{located} if the distance between the set and a real number is computable.
-Naturally, there is a tight connection between locatedness and overtness (cf. \cite{spitters2010locatedness}), however we currently do not explore this completely in our formalization and only show a few facts that are useful for our applications.
+A subset of a Polish space is \inlinedef{located} if the distance between the set and a point is computable.
+Naturally, there is a tight connection between locatedness and overtness (cf. \cite{spitters2010locatedness}), however, we currently do not explore this completely in our formalization and only show a few facts that are useful for our applications.

-For $A :\subseteq X$ and $x \in X$, let us write $d(x,A)$ for $\inf_{y \in A} \dist{x}{y}$.
+For $A :\subseteq X$ and $x \in X$, let us write $d(x,A)$ for $\inf_{y \in A} \distx{x}{y}$.
 We define a classical proposition, stating that a real number $r: \dR$ is the distance of $A$ and $x$ as follows: